 Gro files do not specify connections between atoms, the returned topology will not have connections between sites either.

-Currently this implementation does not support a gro file with more than 1 frame.
+Currently this implementation does not support parsing velocities from a gro file or gro file with more than 1 frame.

 All residues and resid information from the gro file are currently lost when converting to topology.